Bad news about thesis statement goes first:

 It’s a sentence or two at the end of the introduction to your paper that explains a central claim you’ll discuss and prove in each of the following paragraphs.

-Do not confuse thesis statements with introductions!
-A thesis closes your introduction rather than substitutes it.
+Do not confuse thesis statements with introductions, as most students asking how to start an essay do!
+An essay thesis closes your introduction rather than substitutes it.
 Hook readers first, then introduce your topic, and only then state a thesis.

 - A hook.
 Write a strong opening sentence capturing readers’ attention.

 - A topic.
-Tell readers about the focus of your essay.
+Tell readers about the focus of your informative essay.

 - A thesis.
 State your opinion on the topic.

 In other words, it’s the heart of your essay.
 It explains to the reader what your paper will be about.

 Why write a thesis statement